When I resigned from my job in a corporate office to go to Business School, I had no idea that my spending habits would change as much as they have.

 That’s pretty incredible and studies have actually shown that buying experiences brings us more happiness than buying things.
 I learned to let go and not base my self-worth on material things.

-Want to learn how to save money and develop better spending habits?
-Sign up for my FREE course From Spender To Saver here:
+Want to develop better spending habits?
+Join my free money-saving course, From Spender To Saver below!

 2. When items are out of sight, they’re out of mind

 If an item is tucked away in the back of your closet, chances are it will stay there until the next time you decide to declutter your wardrobe.
 If it’s out of sight, it’s out of mind.

 I tended to gravitate to the same articles of clothing whenever I put together an outfit and felt that I was running out of things to wear.
 Once I spent time organizing my closet, I discovered lots of items that I forgot I even owned.

 I became more aware of what was in my wardrobe so items would no longer be forgotten.

 3. Buying trendy pieces are fun, but not a wise investment

 Those trendy pieces that I bought last season were no longer in style anymore.
 While it was fun to buy and wear those items in the moment, they were of little use to me in 2014 since I was buying no new clothing.